 Site Explorer gives you an in-depth look at the organic search traffic and backlink profile of any website or URL.
 A large portion of your time on Ahrefs will be spent on Site Explorer.
 You can either generate data on your own site or your competitors’ sites via Site Explorer.

-Click on Site Explorer and type any URL into the search box.
+To get started, click on Site Explorer and type any URL into the search box.
 Ahrefs will give you an overview of the site.

-From here, you can view a website’s total number of backlinks, organic keywords, organic traffic for those keywords, paid keywords, and also see important SEO metrics such as URL rating, domain ratings, and Ahrefs rank.
+From here, you can view a website’s total number of backlinks, organic keywords, organic traffic for those keywords, paid keywords, and also see important SEO metrics such as URL rating, domain rating, and Ahrefs rank.

 When you scroll down, you’ll find other useful information such as: